Interesting Message Board Threads

 Short prints and double prints are just part of the story.
 A card’s position on an uncut sheet can also affect its scarcity, because cards on the corners and edges of the sheets were more likely to be damaged in production.
 I have not seen this factored into price guides’ prices, though: if two common cards were printed in equal numbers, the price guides will usually–if not always–assign them the same price.

-The price guides do assign higher prices to the first and last cards in a set, applying the theory that the first and last cards generally have more wear than the other cards.
+The price guides do assign higher prices to the first and last cards in a set, asserting that the first and last cards generally got more wear than the other cards.
 Supposedly, lots of kids sorted their cards into numerical order, put rubber bands around them, and banged them around.
 In practice, though, I find that first and last cards aren’t noticeably scarcer in high grades than the other cards, unless they happened to be on the corners and edges of the sheets.

 A recent–and timely!–thread in the Collectors Universe forums includes pictures of numerous uncut baseball card sheets and a nice discussion about short prints and double prints.
 The thread shows the patterns that the card companies used when arranging cards from sets of different sizes on the sheets.
 Depending on the size of the set (or series within a set), the card companies repeated rows of cards on the sheets in different patterns.
 I recommend reading the thread.

 Pictured here is the card I always use as an example of one that is scarce because of its position on the sheet.
-It’s a 1960 Fleer Jim Woodward card (his name is misspelled), and it was in the bottom-left corner of the sheet.
-The Woodward is easily the toughest card in the set–PSA has graded only four of them 7 or better–and a PSA 8 would sell for hundreds of dollars on eBay.
+It’s a 1960 Fleer Jim Woodard card, and it was in the bottom-left corner of the sheet.
+The Woodard is easily the toughest card in the set–PSA has graded only four of them 7 or better–and a PSA 8 would sell for hundreds of dollars on eBay.
 Most other PSA 8 1960 Fleer commons sell for $10-20.

 Over the past year, I have put together a number of “virtual” uncut sheets in the Vintage Football Card Gallery, including one for the 1960 Fleer set.
 I have included a little discussion for each sheet, as well.
 Rather than repeat the information here, I’ll just point you to the pages for the sheets: